-Our board of directors will be comprised of five members.
+Our board of directors will be comprised of five members as of the completion of this offering.
 Each member of our board of directors is elected for a term of one year.
 A director may be re-appointed.
 Our directors will be elected at our general meeting of shareholders in accordance with our articles of association in effect prior to the completion of this offering.